hendri54/hendri54.github.io/private/light_rail/rail.md

 * interest cost per rider: $13
 * but it gets worse: construction takes 10 years.
 A 5 year gap between cost and revenue increases interest cost by nearly 30%.
 So we are at $16.60 per rider.

+This number will likely double because of cost overruns (about 100% on average) and it will double again b/c we will never achieve 27,000 riders per day. $50 per trip seems like a reasonable estimate.

+For comparison [City Lab](https://www.citylab.com/transportation/2018/01/why-its-so-expensive-to-build-urban-rail-in-the-us/551408/) estimates that light rail in the U.S. typically costs $100,000 per daily rider (just counting up front investment).
+In very dense cities (NYC), the cost can be as "low" as $25,000 per rider.

 ## Revenue

 Charlotte Blue Line charges $2.20 per rider.
 At the projected 9.5m riders per year, total revenue is $21m.
 The annual interest cost of the project is $120m.